 Consider using Google’s Keyword planner to find data on commonly used keywords in your niche!
 Explore and discover new ways to describe your brand.
 I recently discovered pinterestkeywordtool.com, and it has been a helpful favorite.

 The Don’ts of Pinterest Keywording

 Of course, there are the things not to do!

-- Don’t forget to use ALT tags on your images from organic pins.
+- Don’t forget to use Pinterest descriptions on your images from organic pins.
 I see a lot of beautiful pins labeled IMG_01 which won’t get much mileage without keywords!